lpnh/icons-brew.yazi/README.md

     <img src="assets/default_light.png"> <img src="assets/latte.png">
 </details>

-Observe how the default colors (on the left) have been replaced with user-provided colors (on the right).
+Observe how the default colors have been replaced by a custom theme inspired by Catppuccin's Mocha and Latte.

-These screenshots were made using the script's default output.
-The dark and light themes are based on Catppuccin's Mocha and Latte palettes, respectively.

 ## On Tap